-Development of fixed-dose combination product candidates may present more or different challenges than development of a single agent product candidate.
+Development of combination product candidates may present more or different challenges than development of a single agent product candidate.

-Certain of our product candidates, including AXS-05, AXS-06, AXS-07, and AXS-09 are fixed-dose combination therapies.
-A fixed-dose combination therapy is a single drug product composed of two or more active ingredients, with each component making a contribution to the claimed effect of the drug.
-The development of fixed-dose combination drugs may be more complex than the development of single agent products and generally requires that sponsors demonstrate the contribution of each component to the claimed effect and the safety and efficacy of the product as a whole.
+Certain of our product candidates, including AXS-05, AXS-06, AXS-07, and AXS-09 are combination therapies.
+A combination therapy is a single drug product that consists of two or more active ingredients, with each component making a contribution to the claimed effect of the drug.
+The development of combination drugs may be more complex than the development of single agent products and generally requires that sponsors demonstrate the contribution of each component to the claimed effect and the safety and efficacy of the product as a whole.
 This requirement may make the design and conduct of clinical trials more complex, requiring more clinical trial subjects.
-We also may not be able to meet the FDA's approval standards required for fixed-dose combinations.
-Finally, the FDA's requirements concerning fixed-dose combination products may change in the future
+We also may not be able to meet the FDA's approval standards required for combination products.
+The FDA's requirements concerning combination products may change in the future.
+Moreover, the applicable requirements for approval may differ from country to country.